-Deep vein thrombosis of the lower extremities - causes, symptoms, diagnosis and treatment
+Deep vein thrombosis of the lower extremities Causes, symptoms, diagnosis and treatment of deep vein thrombosis

 - Deep vein thrombosis (DVT) - what is it?

 - Thrombosis of deep veins in varicose veins